 - Hydration system or water bottle to fit in your backpack (we prefer stainless steel water bottles)

 - Snowboard leash to attach your board to your leg, required at several ski areas here

-- Digital Avalanche Transceiver, Shovel and Probe (Rentals available)
+- Digital Avalanche Transceiver, Shovel and Probe (Rentals available, backpack not included)

 - Portable tool kit for loose binding parts and simple repairs

 - Small headlamp

 - Padded ski or board bag (Da Kine makes great travel bags with wheels for skis or snowboards, leaving enough room for the rest of your gear.)